tschm2/Thesis/README.md

 #### give feedback if adding medication did not work
 - probably via alert(), since retVal can not be filled within the promise

-#### when reminder / compliance was set, chatbot is not initialized again
-- find where this happens in conversation.ts
-- call botservice.init()

 #### give chatbot knowledge about the Nahrungsmittelinteraktionen
 - read informations from `storage`
 - add to `generated.rive` file